Lespremeto/leoatchina-vim/README.markdown

 By default, when neovim and python3 support, `deoplete` for windows, `ncm2` for linux and mac, if nevovim without python, `asyncomplete`.
 If vim8 , with python2/3 support in windows , `completor`, and `asyncomplete` other situation.
 These engines have their semantic complete fuction with the help from other plugins relatively, which will be also installed, and will change with `g:plug_groups`.
 For example, if `python` added to `g:plug_groups`, `deoplete-jedi` will also be installed with `deoplete`

-If you are install older vim7.3 (default installed by ubuntu apt-get, centos yum), if `has("lua")` will yank `neocomplete`, and `not` will be `neocomplcache`.
-The two `neo` engines has semantic completion funtion, theirs finishment is completed with snippets support
+If you are install older vim7.4- (default installed by ubuntu , centos), `has("lua")` will yank `neocomplete`, and `not` will be `neocomplcache`.
+The two `neo` engines has barely semantic completion funtions, their finishments are completed with snippets support

 You can also force to install the completion engine in `g:plug_groups`, just replace `smartcomplete` with it, but if the vim feature and enviroment not support the plug you choose, the engine will fall to `neocomplcache`.

-`youcompleteme` is the only complete engine that you must sepecially write into `g:plug_groups`, and is the one with the best performance.
-Since it is hard to install, I advice you not write it to `.vimrc.local` only you have a deep understanding to you system
+`youcompleteme` is the only complete engine that you must sepecially write into `g:plug_groups` while not be installed with `smartcomplete`, and is the one with the best performance.
+Since it is hard to install, I advice you not to write it in `.vimrc.local` only when you have a deep understanding to you system

 It is such a complex to make all the completion shortcuts compatible, finally I used a series of unroute shortcuts when completion menu popup: `Tab` or `C-k` for trigger, if not triggered , switch to the next. `CR` or `C-j` for end completion(`C-e`, `C-y` still work ). `C-p`/`C-n` or `Up`/`Down` for previous/next selection.